-- the timing and completion of the Transaction; - the significant costs, fees and expenses related to the Transaction; - the success of our restructuring plan, announced in November 2023, including its anticipated benefits, which has been substantially implemented; - the cost of manufacturing VOWST and our product candidates; - our share of the profits and losses from commercial sales of VOWST pursuant to the 2021 License Agreement; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our product candidates and research activities; - the costs, timing and revenue, if any, of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the total amount of the Installment Payments and Milestone Payments we will receive from the Transaction, and the amounts payable or due under the Profit Sharing Payments; - the cost of manufacturing our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our product candidates and research activities; - the costs, timing and revenue, if any, of potential future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval for our current or future product candidates and achieve product sales.
-In addition, VOWST and our product candidates, if approved, may not achieve commercial success.
+In addition, our product candidates, if approved, may not achieve commercial success.
 Additionally, part of our commercial revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for many years, if ever.
 Accordingly, we will need to obtain substantial additional funds to achieve our business objectives.

 Adequate additional funds may not be available to us on acceptable terms, or at all.
 Additionally, market volatility resulting from macroeconomic conditions, or other factors could also adversely impact our ability to access capital as and when needed.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights as common stockholders.
-Our Hercules Loan Agreement included and our Oaktree Term Loan includes, and any additional debt financing and preferred equity financing, if available, may involve agreements that include, covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+Our Hercules Loan Agreement and Oaktree Term Loan included, and any additional debt financing and preferred equity financing, if available, may involve agreements that include, covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Additional debt or preferred equity financing may also require the issuance of warrants, which could potentially dilute our stockholders' ownership interest.

 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, in addition to our existing collaboration agreements, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or product candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development programs or any potential future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.